Invariance of the Gerstenhaber algebra structure on Tate-Hochschild cohomology: Introduction

-The reminder of this paper is organized as follows.
-In Section 2, we recall the bar resolution of an associative algebra $A$ and give some natural lifts of elements in $\HH^*_{\sg}(A, A)$ along the bar resolution.
-The bullet product $\bullet$ is the key ingredient of the Gerstenhaber algebra structure on the singular Hochschild cohomology.
-We will give a derived interpretation of this bullet product $\bullet$ in Section 3.
-Section 4 is devoted to recall some notions on $R$-relative derived categories and $R$-relative derived tensor products.
-In Section 5, we will generalize the infinitesimal deformation theory in \cite{Kel} to what we call the singular infinitesimal deformation theory.
-As a result, we give an interpretation of the Gerstenhaber bracket on the singular Hochschild cohomology ring from the point of view of singular infinitesimal deformation theory.
-This interpretation relies on the derived interpretation of the bullet product $\bullet$ in Section 3.
-In the last section, we will show our main theorem.
-Namely, \begin{thm}[=Theorem \ref{thm}] Let $k$ be a field and let $A$ and $B$ be two finite dimensional $k$-algebras.
+The paper is organized as follows.
+In Section 2, we recall the construction of the normalized bar resolution of an algebra $A$ and provide some natural liftings of elements in $\HH^*_{\sg}(A, A)$ along the normalized bar resolution.
+In Section 3, we introduce the bullet product $\bullet$ and the circle product $\circ$.
+Using these two products, we construct two dg modules $C^L(f, g)$ and $C^R(f, g)$ associated to the cohomology classes $f$ and $g$ in $\HH^*(A, \Omega_{\sy}^*(A))$.
+These two dg modules play a crucial role in the proof of our main result.
+In Section 4, we recall the notions of $R$-relative derived categories and $R$-relative derived tensor products.
+In Section 5, we develop the singular infinitesimal deformation theory of the identity bimodule in analogy with the infinitesimal deformation theory of \cite{Kel}.
+As a result, we give an interpretation of the Gerstenhaber bracket on the Tate-Hochschild cohomology ring from the point of view of the singular infinitesimal deformation theory.
+In Section 6, we prove our main result. \begin{thm}[=Theorem \ref{thm} and Corollary \ref{cor-main}] Let $k$ be a field.
+Let $A$ and $B$ be two Noetherian (not necessarily commutative) $k$-algebras such that the enveloping algebras $A\otimes A^{\op}$ and $B\otimes B^{\op}$ are Noetherian.
 Suppose that $(_AM_B, _BN_A)$ defines a singular equivalence of Morita type with level $l\in\Z_{\geq 0}$.
-Then the functor induces an isomorphism of Gerstenhaber algebras between the singular Hochschild cohomology rings $\HH_{\sg}^*(A, A)$ and $\HH_{\sg}^*(B, B)$. \end{thm} Throughout this paper, we fix by $k$ as the commutative base ring with a unit.
-For simplicity, the symbol $\otimes$ always represents the tensor product $\otimes_k$ over the base ring $k$.
-For a $k$-algebra $A$, we denote the element $(a_i\otimes a_{i+1}\otimes \cdots \otimes a_{j})\in A^{\otimes j-i+1} (i\leq j)$ sometimes by $a_{i, j}$ for short.
-We frequently use some notions on differential graded algebras and relative derived categories in this paper, for more details, we refer to \cite{Kel, Kel2, BeLu}.
-We also refer to \cite{KeVo, Ric1, Wei, Zim} for some notions on triangulated categories and derived categories.
+Then the functor induces an isomorphism of Gerstenhaber algebras between the Tate-Hochschild cohomology rings $\HH_{\sg}^*(A, A)$ and $\HH_{\sg}^*(B, B)$.
+In particular, the Gerstenhaber algebra structure on the Tate-Hochschild cohomology ring is invariant under derived equivalences. \end{thm}

+\begin{rem} Let $k$ be an algebraically closed field.
+Let $A$ and $B$ be two (finite dimensional) symmetric $k$-algebras which are related by a stable equivalence of Morita type.
+Then the authors in \cite[Theorem 10.
+7]{KLZ} proved that there is an isomorphism of Gerstenhaber algebras (more generally, BV algebras) between $\HH_{\sg}^{\geq 0}(A, A)$ and $\HH_{\sg}^{\geq 0}(B, B)$. \end{rem}